zerocracy/judges-action/README.md

 ## Awards & Punishments

-To be rewarded, do the following:
+In order to be _rewarded_, do the following:

 * Create a new issue, which is labeled as `bug`, `enhancement`, or `question`
 * Put one of those labels to an issue